Sahasam Swasaga Sagipo: Soundtrack

 The soundtrack album consists of five songs composed by A. R. Rahman.
 His original compositions for the Tamil version were retained without any change in the Telugu version.
 The Telugu lyrics are penned by Ananta Sriram, Rakendu Mouli, Krishna Chaitanya, and Sreejo.

 Release

-Movie released on 11 November 2016.
+The movie was released on 11 November 2016.

 Reception

 Box office

 Sahasam Swasaga Sagipo collected a total gross of ₹3.90 Crores and a share of ₹2.04 Crores worldwide on the first day of its release, its business was affected by Govt's ban on notes with the denomination of Rs 500 and Rs 1,000.

 In the first weekend movie collected a total gross of ₹10 Crores and share of ₹5.15 Crores worldwide, and at US box office movie collected a total gross of $235,048.

 Critical reception

 The Times of India gave 3.5 out of 5 stars stating, "If you can survive an unusual narrative for a plot that will unfold only at the climax, Saahasam… could be a good pick.
 The story in itself is good, and the direction, cinematography and music add a great deal to it.
 It’s a movie you should watch for the feels".

 Sangeetha Devi Dundoo of The Hindu 3.5 out of 5 stars stating "Sahasam Swasaga Sagipo is worth a watch for some terrific moments".

 Suhas Yellapantula of The New Indian Express 3 out of 5 stars stating "A love story-turned-suspense thriller has a bit of everything in it.".

 Suresh Kavirayani of Deccan Chronicle 3 out of 5 stars stating "A perfect mixture of romance and action.
 Gautam showcases his skills once again with a mix of romance and action.
 From then on wards, the movie is a typical Gautam Menon thriller.".

 IndiaGlitz 3 out of 5 stars stating "A shoot-out drama and a love story, 'SSS' comes with a narration that makes for a good watch.
 It may not be gripping in the same degree throughout, but the believable stunts, characterizations, and the technical departments ensure you are not bored.".